Adopting AI Without Adopting Tech Debt (April 2026)

 A 10x increase in coding speed requires a 10x increase in everything around it:

-- CI/CD, infra, monitoring: anything defined as code the agents do well
+- CI/CD and infra: anything defined as code, agents handle well

 - Security: Semgrep, Snyk, Dependabot with cooldowns